 NCI's Cancer Research Training Travel Awards for LMIC Investigators

-Research training opportunities that propose to develop competence and skills in one or more of the following areas across the cancer control continuum are of particular interest to CGH
+Emphasis will be given to trainings that provide mentored practical/experiential learning opportunities that aim to develop research competence and skills of trainees to become independent investigators.
+Research training opportunities that propose to develop research competence and skills in one or more of the following areas across the cancer control continuum are of particular interest:

 This list is not meant to be exhaustive.
 Research training opportunities that incorporates emerging opportunities in global cancer research and/or creates sustainable multidisciplinary and collaborative research partnerships are encouraged.